zognin/tp/docs/UserGuide.md

 * You should note that the search is case-insensitive.

-* You should supply 1 or more search arguments.
+* You must supply 1 or more search arguments.

 * You can specify multiple search keywords for each field. <br>
   e.g. <code>find-c cn/Alex Brian</code>